Ramsnes/ca-html-css/README.md

 ### Running

-Locate and navigate the cloned repo via the terminal using `cd` and `ls`
+Locate and navigate the cloned repo via the terminal using `cd` to navigate directories, and `ls` to view directories available

 To open the project in you code editor, run the following commands: